piercefreeman/bungalo/README.md

 bungalo jellyfin
 ```

 Mounts are published to the container as read-only volumes so Jellyfin can index them without modifying source data.
 Provide a NAS-backed `transcode` path (writeable) so temporary transcoding artifacts land off-box; we mount it inside the container at `/cache`.
 We derive the Slack announcement URL from `[root].self_ip`, falling back to localhost if unset.

-We launch a Jellyfin docker container of its own in order to provide a proper amount of isolation from our encryption credentials.
+**Architecture:** Jellyfin runs via Docker-in-Docker (DinD).
+When the Bungalo container starts, it launches an inner Docker daemon that Jellyfin uses.
+This allows Jellyfin to access the NAS shares that Bungalo mounts (via SMB/FUSE) inside the container, solving the sibling-container volume mounting problem.
+The inner Docker daemon uses the `vfs` storage driver for simplicity and runs in privileged mode.

 ## Future Work